input-output-hk/cardano-docs.iohk.io/_docs/protocols/2017-01-04-time-warp-nt.md

 1. `sendTo` sends a message in *one-message style*.
-2. `withConnectionTo` initiates *conversation*, executing given action with `ConversationActions` given and closing conversation once action completes.
+2. `withConnectionTo` initiates *conversation*, executing given action with `ConversationActions` provided and closing conversation once action completes.
 In turn, `ConversationActions` provides `send` and `recv` functions to communicate with peer.